openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 For each vDisk following info is displayed:
+-   Edge connection: Whether the disk is connected through the Edge.
 -   Name: Name of the vDisk.
 You can click on the name of a vDisk to see [more details](#vdisk_details) and execute actions.
 -   vPool: The vPool the vDisks is stored on.